YashPaota/NetflixGPT/README.md

 ## Setup and Running the Application
 To set up and run this application, please follow these steps:

- 1.Clone the repository to your local :- git clone https://github.com/YashPaota/NetflixGPT.git
+ 1. Clone the repository to your local :- git clone https://github.com/YashPaota/NetflixGPT.git
- 2.Navigate to the project directory using the command line.
+ 2. Navigate to the project directory using the command line.
- 3.Install the dependencies by running the following command: npm install
+ 3. Install the dependencies by running the following command: npm install
- 4.Once the dependencies are installed, start the application with the following command: npm start
+ 4. Once the dependencies are installed, start the application with the following command: npm start
- 5.Open your browser and access the application at http://localhost:3000.
+ 5. Open your browser and access the application at http://localhost:3000.

-### Features
+## Features

 * Login/SignUp Page
 * Used TMDB API to fetch Data